-The Amended Credit Agreement contains customary affirmative and negative covenants that, among other things, limit or restrict: (i) indebtedness, liens and fundamental changes; (ii) asset sales; (iii) acquisitions of margin stock; (iv) specified acquisitions; (v) certain restrictive agreements; (vi) transactions with affiliates; and (vii) investments and other restricted payments, including dividends and other distributions.
-In addition, we must maintain an interest coverage ratio, defined as the ratio of consolidated EBITDA to consolidated interest expense, of at least 3.0 to 1.0 and our maximum leverage ratio, defined as the ratio of total debt to consolidated EBITDA, of no greater than 4.50 to 1.0 (as of December 31, 2018).
+The Credit Agreement contains customary affirmative and negative covenants that, among other things, limit or restrict: (i) indebtedness, liens and fundamental changes; (ii) asset sales; (iii) acquisitions of margin stock; (iv) specified acquisitions; (v) certain restrictive agreements; (vi) transactions with affiliates; and (vii) investments and other restricted payments, including dividends and other distributions.
+In addition, we must maintain an interest coverage ratio, defined as the ratio of consolidated EBITDA to consolidated interest expense, of at least 3.0 to 1.0 and our maximum leverage ratio, defined as the ratio of total debt to consolidated EBITDA, of no greater than 4.0 to 1.0 (as of December 31, 2019).
 As noted above, the permitted maximum leverage ratio changes over time.
 Following a qualified offering of indebtedness with gross proceeds in excess of \$150 million, we will be required to maintain a maximum senior secured ratio less than 2.50 to 1.0.
-Each of the factors considered in the calculations of these ratios are defined in the Amended Credit Agreement.
-EBITDA and consolidated interest, as defined, exclude goodwill and asset impairments, debt discount amortization and other non-cash charges.
-We were in compliance with our covenants as of December 31, 2018.
+Each of the factors considered in the calculations of these ratios are defined in the Credit Agreement.
+EBITDA and consolidated interest, as defined, exclude goodwill and asset impairments, debt discount amortization, amortization of intangibles and other non-cash charges.
+We were in compliance with our covenants as of December 31, 2019.

-Borrowings under the Amended Credit Agreement are secured by a pledge of substantially all of our assets and the assets of our subsidiaries.
-The obligations under the Amended Credit Agreement are guaranteed by our significant subsidiaries.
-As of December 31, 2018, we had nine lenders that are parties to the Amended Credit Agreement, with total commitments (including both revolving commitments and term commitments) ranging from \$24.9 million to \$110.6 million.
+Borrowings under the Credit Agreement are secured by a pledge of substantially all of our assets and the assets of our subsidiaries.
+The obligations under the Credit Agreement are guaranteed by our significant subsidiaries.
+As of December 31, 2019, we had ten lenders that were parties to the Credit Agreement, with total commitments (including both revolving commitments and term commitments) ranging from \$24.9 million to \$85.4 million.
+As of December 31, 2019, we had outstanding letters of credit of \$0.3 million under the U.S facility, \$0.5 million under the Australian facility and \$1.2 million under the Canadian facility.